Last updated:

 We are an independent review site, we may earn commission when you buy through links on our pages.

-One of the things I like about New Balance Football is how they name their boots.
-With the V7+, the brand is indicating that in essence it is still a V7 boot but with minor adjustments.
 So first things first.
-Furon V7+ is a knit-based speed boot.
+Furon V8 is a knit-based speed boot.
 I find the Hypoknit material for the upper to be comfortably soft and pliable, and it does not cramp my foot when it comes to pressing against it.
-The boot is definitely one of the lightest today, and I feel a direct, raw sensation when it comes to ball contact.
+The boot is definitely one of the lightest today, and I feel a direct, raw sensation when it comes to ball contact because of the relative thinness of a knitted upper.
+I would say that the Furon is one of those that is barefoot-like and really comfortable straight out-of-the-box.
+Just try to avoid getting stepped on as much as possible.

 The upper is textured enough to avoid it from being slick against the ball, but I don’t think it does anything in terms of ball grip.
-New Balance boots are naturally wide-fitting, but at least for me the Furon v7+ and how the upper closely wraps (not to mention that it still has laces, albeit off-centred) suited my narrow feet.
-With the mainstream speed boots all going for synthetics, I definitely agree on the thought that the Furon v7+ has increased its value proposition with its build and make of a knitted speed boot.
+New Balance boots are naturally wide-fitting, but at least for me the Furon v8 and how the upper naturally wraps (not to mention that it still has laces, albeit off-centred) suited my narrow feet.
+With the mainstream speed boots all going for synthetics, I definitely agree on the thought that the Furon v8 has increased its value proposition with its build and make of a knitted speed boot.

 Furon Destroy Takedown